skanderkaroui/person-search-agent/README_SIMPLE.md

 1. Make sure your OpenAI API key is correctly set in the `.env` file
 2. Check that all dependencies are installed with the correct versions
-3. Try using the specific versions in `requirements-minimal.txt`
+3. Ensure you're using Python 3.8 or higher
-4. Ensure you're using Python 3.8 or higher
+4. If you see warnings about `json_schema` with GPT-3.5-turbo, these can be safely ignored

 ## Next Steps